 A quick internet search will show you the growth of Salesforce since its launch in 1999.
 This rapid adoption has recently seen an explosion in the number of people using it.
 There are an estimated four million new jobs coming to market over the next four years.
 Looking through job adverts you’ll see the ever-present ‘two years’ experience and an admin 201 certification’ requirement on the specifications.
 From a company’s recruitment perspective that makes sense.
 But it’s unlikely all these roles can be satisfactorily filled with accidental admins (people within the company placed in implementation and maintenance roles) and poaching employees from other companies isn’t a sustainable solution.
 If demand for Salesforce resource continues to outpace supply, employers are going to have to reassess their entry requirements, potentially easing up on the demands.
 What to do?
 To help with this quandary, there is another pool of talent swelling up to fill these roles.
-Which brings me to how I got into Salesforce and my job at Ribbonfish…
+So how do you go about building a salesforce career?
+This brings me to how I got into Salesforce and my job at Ribbonfish…

 At the beginning of my journey Salesforce was completely foreign to me and unrelated to my work.
 More often than not, people I knew had never heard of it when it came up in conversation, with CRM System also drawing blank looks.
 Like many others I had to search out an entry point toward understanding it, hopefully leading me to employment.
 After gaining a large theoretical background, I left a long-standing career to step into my first proper role in the Salesforce world.
 I was abruptly introduced to market conditions and a revolving door back to unemployment, so I activated the bat signal – my LinkedIn open to opportunities button.
 Within a few hours I’d taken five calls from recruiters asking about my situation.
 This continued over the week.
 I saw first-hand the demand recruiters talk about.
 I had three years of snatching time on Trailhead (the Salesforce careers, skills and accreditation hub), six months of voluntary admin work with a charity, attending various user meetups in London, collecting Trailhead badges (showing you’ve learnt the theory) and gained three Certifications (certs), which allowed me to get noticed by recruiters, but it still didn’t cut it with employers.
 Most of those phone calls went no further.
 How was I going to break through this barrier?